chinedufn/local-bone-to-world-bone/README.md

 > Calculate the world bone space matrices for a set of local bone space matrices

-Given a set of pose bones (that came from a keyframe time), joint relationships, and joint indices (in order to look up pose bones) calculate and return the world bone matrices for this set of pose bones

 ## Background / Initial motivation

 I'm exporting some pose matrices from Blender and want to calculate the world bone